 With Cash ISAs the rates are in line with Easy Access Savings at around 0.5%, with the best being MoneyBox at 0.5%, they also have a great app for anyone interested!

 Overall, there’s not that much in it when it comes to the Premium Bond alternative investments, savings accounts and Cash ISAs, it’s probably more down to personal preferences and your specific circumstances.
-This being how much you have to invest and how easily you want to be able to access your cash.
+This is how much you have to invest and how easily you want to be able to access your cash.

-For a lot of people Premium Bonds also remain an attractive investment as they also have a small chance of actually winning the £1 million jackpot every month which to most people is a life-changing amount of money.
+For a lot of people, Premium Bonds also remain an attractive investment as they also have a small chance of actually winning the £1 million jackpot every month which to most people is a life-changing amount of money.

 Premium Bonds vs Stock Market Investing

 If you’re investing for the long term and want a good chance that your money will generate a return that is above inflation, then the stock market may be the answer.